chenhcs/SCS/README.md

 ### Reproducing cell segmentations for the Stereo-seq and Seq-scope datasets
 The cell segmentations for the whole section of Stereo-seq can be generated following the instruction in the "Processing large-scale data" section.

-Follow the instruction below to generate cell segmentations for the Seq-scope datasets.
-The Seq-scope transcriptomics data can be downloaded here.
+Follow the instruction below to generate cell segmentations for the Seq-Scope mouse liver datasets.
+The Seq-Scope transcriptomics data can be downloaded from [GEO](https://www-ncbi-nlm-nih-gov.cmu.idm.oclc.org/geo/query/acc.cgi?acc=GSM5212844).
 Then run the following script to convert data format.
 ```
 python format.py
 ```

-Then run the following script to make predictions for the Seq-scope data:
+The paired H&E images can be found at [Deep Blue Data](https://doi.org/10.7302/cjfe-wa35), the processed H&E images are already saved in the data folder.
+Run the following script to make predictions for the four tiles (2104-2107) of the Seq-Scope data:
 ```
 python reproduce.py
 ```